Cross-sectionally Dependent Panel Unit Root Tests

 Next, the common factors table displays the PANIC test for how many common factors influence the panel.
 The test statistic and associated p-value are reported.
 In this particular case, that number selected 7, which is also the maximum number of factors allowed using the Schwert (1989) rule.

 The table that follows displays the individual ADF test statistics for the idiosyncratic elements associated with each cross-section.
 The ADF lags are selected for each cross-section independently using the same automatic selection rule, which in this case happens to be AIC with 7 maximum lags.
-Furthermore, the columns t-stat and p-value report the ADF t-statistic and associated p-value corresponding to the null hypothesis that the idiosyncratic element exhibit a unit root.
+Furthermore, the columns and report the ADF t-statistic and associated p-value corresponding to the null hypothesis that the idiosyncratic element exhibit a unit root.
 It is readily seen that apart from Norway, all other cross-sections exhibit a unit root at the 5% significance level.

 Lastly, the final table is a pooled version of the individual ADF test statistics in the previous table.
 Here, we cannot reject the null hypothesis that all of the cross-sections are simultaneously co-integrated.